Math-305, Numerical Methods & Matrices

 NOTE: Use the error bound formula only — do NOT actually apply the bisection method to answer the question.

-Answer: 27 iteration guarantees at least 7 decimal place accuracy.
+Answer: 27 iterations guarantees at least 7 decimal place accuracy.
 OR: the 27th iterate is guaranteed to be correct (agrees with the correct value of zero z) to at least 7 decimal places.

 Return to main index